 This is a good tip if you want to determine what kind of acne you have.
 If your blemishes nearly always appear within the space where you might have a beard, this is likely hormonal acne.

 So what can you do about it?

-The skin is made up of lots of different layers of oils and sebum.
+In fact, the skin is actually made up of lots of different layers of oils and sebum.
 To put it bluntly, it makes no sense that the skin would produce oil without good reason.

 More importantly, the skin’s own natural oils are in themselves anti-bacterial, they serve a function which is to protect the skin from outside aggressors - pollution, sun, bacteria, and even ageing.
 When we strip the skin of these important oils, we leave it more susceptible to clogging, to increased bad oil production, to breakouts and even to signs of ageing.

 When the skin is stripped of its natural protective oil, it can also become much more sensitive and prone to clogging, and ironically can become more oily as it tries to moisturise itself.

 This becomes problematic as the skin is either too dry with no oil or too greasy with too much - which can cause many problems.
 When skin is dehydrated this way, fine lines appear more pronounced, skin heals even slower, you have more frequent breakouts and often the skin has a tendency to look "cloggy" (around the bridge of your nose in particular).